klust/LUMI-EasyBuild-user/easybuild/easyconfigs/c/ccpe/USER.md

 ???
 Example "See how broken the job environment can be..."

-    **TODO: This example is broken and needs to be reworked.
-Some commands execute in a subshell explaining why the results are wrong.**)

     *This example is developed running a container for the 24.11 programming environment on LUMI in March 2025 with the 24.03 programming environment as the default.*